akanksha1711/MongoDB-Dashboard/README.md

 By addressing these findings through targeted interventions, educators and policymakers can promote equitable and effective education.
 Continued analysis will ensure sustainable improvements and the identification of emerging trends.

----

-Let me know if this aligns with your requirements! 😊

 The dataset used for this project, titled *"Student Performance Factors,"* has been sourced from Kaggle.
 The link to the dataset is:
 https://www.kaggle.com/datasets/lainguyn123/student-performance-factors